vaunakiller/openmw-vr/README.md

 Known Issues
 ------------
+- For oculus headsets, the SteamVR runtime is broken.
+You'll need to use the Oculus runtimes.
 - The loading screen does not show any backgrounds
 - Movies play upside down
 - Cannot point and click in the main menu, you must use the right hand controller as explained above